 Split Into Smaller Groups If Possible

 Traveling in a large group?
 Consider splitting up into smaller groups of frogs with similar interests, so it’s easier for everyone to accomplish what they’d like to do.
 It may help with avoiding fights or indecision over what you should do next.
-We all know that sometimes the more opinions there are, the harder it is to compromise and make everyone happy.
+We all know that sometimes the more opinions there are, the harder it is to compromise and make everyone hoppy.
 By breaking off into small squads, each group can prioritize accordingly and more efficiently.
-Set up a time to eat lunch or go on a predetermined ride together.
+Set up a time to eat lunch or go on at least one predetermined ride together.

 Use Mobile Ordering for Food and Drinks

 Have you downloaded the official Universal Orlando app yet?
 Here’s a gentle froggy reminder for one of the reasons why it’s so useful — mobile ordering for food and drinks.
 Long lines aren’t just for the rides.
 Restaurants get busy too, specifically around peak meal times (roughly from 11 a.m. to 1 p.m., and 5 p.m. to 7 p.m.).
 If you want to skip those lines, order your meal through the app at any point during the day.
 When you’re ready to eat, you can hit the "prepare" button once you’re near the restaurant.
 Then, simply pick up your food!
 You may experience some minimal waits during peak times, but it’s better than standing in line for longer than you need to!
-Currently, some restaurants may be using mobile ordering exclusively due to social distancing measures.
 Less waiting for food means more ride time!